paragoner1/crisis-companion/PRESENTATION_backup.md

 A: Offline functionality, voice AI, multi-device coordination, and Solana blockchain integration.
 No other app combines all these features.

 **Q: How do you monetize?**
-A: $10-15/month premium subscriptions, $100K-500K/year enterprise licenses for hospitals, resorts, and emergency services.
+A: $5-10/month premium subscriptions, $50K/year enterprise licenses for hospitals, resorts, and emergency services.

 ### **Market Questions**
 **Q: Who is your target market?**
-A: Primary: All Solana Mobile Seeker device owners (default app).
-Secondary: Emergency services, outdoor enthusiasts, international markets.
+A: Primary: Beachgoers, swimmers, outdoor enthusiasts.
+Secondary: Elderly living alone, parents with young children.

 **Q: How do you validate demand?**
 A: Emergency response is a universal need.
-We're targeting the $286B emergency services + mobile health market with a mobile-first solution.
+We're targeting the $236B emergency services market with a mobile-first solution.

 ### **Strategic Questions**
 **Q: Why should this be a default app on Solana Mobile?**
-A: Solana SOS gives Solana Mobile a unique competitive advantage - no other platform offers built-in life-saving technology.
-It positions Solana as the "safety-first" mobile platform and increases device demand by 40%+.
+A: Crisis Companion gives Solana Mobile a unique competitive advantage - no other platform offers built-in life-saving technology.
+It positions Solana as the "safety-first" mobile platform.

 **Q: How does this differentiate from competitors?**
 A: While Apple and Samsung focus on apps and games, Solana Mobile prioritizes user safety.
-"The only mobile device that can save your life" is a powerful differentiator that drives device sales.
+"The only mobile device that can save your life" is a powerful differentiator.

 ---